section-engineering-education/engineering-education/content/articles/support-for-spatial-data-using-geoalchemy-and-spatialite/index.md

 ![migrations-script-image](/engineering-education/support-for-spatial-data-using-geoalchemy-and-spatialite/demo4.PNG)

-This file describes what flask_migrate sees from the models as the changes to be applied to the database.
+This file describes what flask_migrate sees from the models as the changes are applied to the database.

 These changes are applied by calling the `upgrade` function in this file and reverted by calling the `downgrade` function.
 What we want is to apply the changes, so we need to call `upgrade`.